better-futures-studio/filament-local-logins/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/better-futures-studio/filament-local-logins/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/better-futures-studio/filament-local-logins/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/better-futures-studio/filament-local-logins.svg?style=flat-square)](https://packagist.org/packages/better-futures-studio/filament-local-logins)

-This package allows developers to log in locally using pre-set email addresses, eliminating the need for repeated email and password entries.
-It can be used in an admin panel or multiple panels, with configuration options available in the config file.
+This package allows you to log in locally using pre-set email addresses, making it easy to log into one or multiple development user accounts.
+It can be used in an admin panel or multiple panels.

-**NOTE:** The emails that will be set in the environment file must be registered in the database.
+**NOTE:** You must have created the user accounts in order to use them with the login buttons, this package doesn't support the creation of user accounts.

 ## Requirements